Chen Ding-nan

-Chen Ding-nan (29 September 1943 – 5 November 2006), sometimes transliterated Chen Ting-nan or referred to as David Chen, was an environmentalist, Taiwanese statesmen and Minister of Justice noted for his efforts to fight corruption and characterized as a leader of the country's anti-nuclear movement.
+Chen Ding-nan (29 September 1943 – 5 November 2006), sometimes transliterated Chen Ting-nan or referred to as David Chen, was a Taiwanese politician, lawyer, and environmentalist who served as Minister of Justice and was known as a leader of the country's anti-nuclear movement.
 Due to the 9–13 July 2002 state visit to the United States of America Chen became the first Taiwan government official since 1979 (when the United States cut its official diplomatic relations with Taiwan) to have been invited into the White House.

 Early life

 In 1966, Chen obtained an undergraduate degree in law from the National Taiwan University.
 Consecutively, he fulfilled his military duty and then began a fourteen-year career in business, starting as a salesperson and then quickly becoming general manager and running various businesses before beginning an official political career.

 The Lin family massacre (see Lin Yi-hsiung) on 28 February 1980 reportedly was a life-changing event for Chen and made him give up his business career and enter into politics.
 Reportedly, the massacre was the main reason for this career change.
 At the time of the Kaohsiung Incident (late 1979), Chen was still running the business of a successful shoe exporter.
 Even though Chen held a graduate degree in law, he never took the exam for lawyer or judge, reportedly because he witnessed dark sides during his military service as a martial judge.
 The outbreak of the massacre changed his mind, as it forced him to face the injustice in Taiwan's society.
 It has been claimed that Chen formulated his decision to give up his businesses as follows: